department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/uat-research-plan.md

 	- Answering yes would qualify the participant for the study.
 #### Secondary criteria (nice-to-haves)
 ##### Inclusion:
-- At least 6 people who use assistive technology (such as screen readers, keyboard magnification, hearing aids, or voice recognition)
+- 2 people who use assistive technology other than zoom magnification (such as screen readers, sighted keyboard users, hearing aids, or voice recognition)
-- At least 3 transgender Veterans
-- At least 3 Veterans living abroad
+- At least 3 Veterans living abroad (please work with researcher to coordinate timezones) **action item; confirm with Angela she’d be willing to do this**
 - At least 6 Veterans who identify as Hispanic, Asian, or Native
 - At least 2 Veterans with other than honorable discharge
 * At least 3 Veterans who have an immigrant origin